-The Nile Valley Civilization is known for its contributions to world Civilization as the place the Neolithic Revolution first began in Africa with the rise of agriculture and trade networks leading to developments in technology, architecture, art, literature, music, and religion in 3400 BCE.
+The Ancient Egyptian Nile Valley Civilization of Kemet is known for its contributions to world Civilization as the place the Neolithic Revolution first began in Africa with the rise of agriculture and trade networks leading to developments in technology, architecture, art, literature, music, and religion in 3400 BCE.

 From its early beginnings to its lasting legacy, read on to learn more about this fascinating period in history.